MartinTichovsky/object-middleware/README.md

 //    987
 ```

-`OVERRIDE` - middleware will return the return of an object method
+`OVERRIDE` - Middleware will return the return of an object method.

 ```ts
 const middleware = (ref) => {